-There is one 2 foot square display case by the community room with 4 shelves available and 1 5 foot wide by 6 3/4 foot high display case that is available to be booked.
+There is one 2 foot square display case by the community room with 4 shelves available and 1 5 foot wide by 6 /4 foot high display case that is available to be booked.

-There are 2 52 inch high 3 shelf shelving units used for display of library materials for holidays or special programs near the circulation desk.
+There is 1 52-inch high 3 shelf shelving unit used for display of library materials for holidays or special programs near the circulation desk.
+Carts are used for spot displays through the library.